raspberrypilearning/turtle-tracker/en/step_4.md

 --- /task ---

 --- task ---
-Inside the loop, add to put the pen down and stamp the sprite:
+Inside the loop, add blocks to put the pen down and stamp the sprite:
 ```blocks3
 when this sprite clicked
 pen up